Benchmark MAX Serve on an NVIDIA H100 GPU

 the dependencies in a virtual environment with the following commands:

-git clone https://github.com/modularml/max.git
+git clone -b stable https://github.com/modular/max.git

-cd max/pipelines/benchmarking
+cd max/benchmark

 magic shell

-git clone https://github.com/modularml/max.git
+git clone -b stable https://github.com/modular/max.git

-cd max/pipelines/benchmarking
+cd max/benchmark

 magic shell